Articles About Consumer Protection Laws and Agencies

 Truth in Lending Act — The TILA was enacted in 1968 as Title I of the Consumer Credit Protection Act.
 Since that time, numerous amendments have been added to make sure lenders are disclosing all vital information regarding your credit account.
 Lean more about what lenders are legally required to tell you.

-Equal Credit Opportunity Act — Enacted in 1974, the ECOA protects consumers from credit descrimination based on sex, race, religion, marital status, age, or national origin.
+Equal Credit Opportunity Act — Enacted in 1974, the ECOA protects consumers from credit discrimination based on sex, race, religion, marital status, age, or national origin.
 This act spells out what a creditor can and cannot do so it is imperative you understand your legal rights as a consumer.

 Telemarketing Sales Rule